Skip to main content

 a.
 Instructions for Windows

-Use a tool such as Rufus to create a bootable USB drive with the Proxmox Backup Server ISO image.
+Use a tool like Rufus to create a bootable USB drive with the Proxmox Backup Server ISO image.

 b.
 Instructions for Linux

-We can write with cp directly the image to the bootable USB device with these commands
+You can write cp the image directly to the bootable USB device using these commands

-1. Identify the device we just inserted in this case /dev/sdd
+1. Identify the device you just inserted—in this case /dev/sdd

 sudo dmesg | tail